actoron/jadex/docs/mkdocs-ng/docs/components/components.md

 |**@AgentBody** | A method marked with this annotation will be called after creation of the agent is complete.
 At this point, all fields and required services are available and can be used.|
 |**@AgentKilled** | A method marked with this annotation will be called just before the component is removed from the platform.|

+# Advanced Topics

+This section discusses some of the more advanced topics regarding components.

-# Annotations
+## More Annotations
 The most important annotations common to all components were already discussed.
+The following is an uncomplete list of other potentially useful annotations.
 For a full reference, have a look at the [jadex.micro.annotation](${URLJavaDoc}/jadex/micro/annotation/package-summary.html) package.

-# Advanced Topics

-## More Annotations
 InternalAccess
 TODO:
 | **@Agent** | fields | Injects the ```IExternalAccess``` of the component.|